lulen11/tinacms.org/content/blog/simple-markdown-blog-nextjs.md

 ---
-title: Creating a Markdown Blog with Next.js
+title: Creating a Markdown bop with Next.js
 date: '2019-11-16T07:00:00.000Z'
 author: Kendall Strautman
 draft: false
 ---
 ## Tina + Next Part I

 _Want to skip to using Tina with Next.js?
 Jump to [Part II](https://tinacms.org/blog/using-tinacms-with-nextjs/) of this series._